homer0/cjs2esm/README.md

 Whether or not to add a `package.json` with `type` set to `module` on the `output` directory.

 > Default `true`

+#### .filesWithShebang

+The list of files that have a shebang, as the tool needs to remove it before transforming them in order to avoid issues with the parsers.
+The list are strings that will be converted on into `RegExp`s, so they can be a parts of the path, or expressions.

+For example, this project uses `src/bin.js`.

+> Default `[]`

 ## ⚙️ Development